Birmingham - 9 March 2024

 Join us for inspiring stories from Mitrofanoffers, just like you!

 Have the opportunity to speak to our Patron Surgeon Claire Taylor, our Adult & Paediatric Nurses, Trustees & our amazingly supportive community.

 **Venue & full details provided once registered**

 Mitrofanoff Support provides information, emotional support, reassurance and networking.

-Mitrofanoff Support offers information and reassurance to individuals (and the people closest to them) who may be about to have, or already have, a Mitrofanoff.
+This wider team enables Mitrofanoff Support to offer information and reassurance to individuals (and the people closest to them) who may be about to have, or already have, a Mitrofanoff.

-The procedure may be an option for those with congenital malformations, multiple sclerosis, spinal cord injuries, or bladder and prostate cancer.
+The procedure provides a catheterisable continent channel as an alternative to the native urethra.
+It is a long-term solution enabling patients to maintain a normal quality of life and may be an option for those with congenital malformations, multiple sclerosis, spinal cord injuries, or bladder cancer etc.

 What is a Mitrofanoff?